A rodent anesthesia breathing circuit is a system that delivers anesthetic gases to a small rodent during surgical procedures.

 Effective usage of this system can be done by directly connecting the T-piece to the endotracheal tube or a close-fitting face mask.
 Measures to reduce dead space should be taken to extract the full potential of this system.
 The T-piece system is ideal for use in small subjects since it offers low resistance to breathing and can be easily constructed using Luer adaptor ‘Y’ and plastic tubing.

 Bain Coaxial Breathing System

-The Bain system has the fresh gas inflow tubing running inside the reservoir limb and functions similarly as the T-piece system.
-The system has a light-weight design that reduces the pull on endotracheal tube and the possibility of accidental extubating.
+The Bain system has the fresh gas inflow tubing running inside the reservoir limb and functions similarly to the T-piece system.
+The system has a lightweight design that reduces the pull on the endotracheal tube and the possibility of accidental extubating.
 Further, since the positioning of breathing valves and bags are away from the subject, this allows assisted ventilation without disturbing the subject’s environment or surgical procedures.
 The system has a low dead space and allows easy scavenging of waste anesthetic gases.

 The system has two available modifications; the expiratory limb can be terminated with a pop-off valve and a reservoir bag, or the limb can be mounted with an open-ended reservoir bag.
 The pop-off value may not be a suitable addition to the system when used for small subjects since the valve increases the resistance of breathing.
 Mechanical ventilators can also be connected to the reservoir limb as in the T-piece system.

 Magill Breathing System